 Skydrive is your personal storage site on the Internet.
 You’ll have plenty of room for posting documents, photos, design plans, or anything else you want to store there.
-Now it’s really easy for you to collaborate with people on projects for school, work, or fun.
+It’s really easy for you to collaborate with people on projects for school, work, or fun.
 Maybe you’re writing a report for a class you’re taking and you need a friend to give you feedback or verify your data.
-Windows Live Skydrive makes is really easy for you to share that report, give access to your friend with a friendly invitation, and exchange comments with each other.
+Windows Live Skydrive makes is really easy for you to share that report and exchange comments with each other.

 You can access Skydrive no matter where you are, and you can control who else can see your files or make changes to them.
-Now you can move or copy files within SkyDrive and you can see the folders and files that other people have shared with you.
+You can move or copy files within SkyDrive and you can see the folders and files that other people have shared with you.

 Family Safety

-While parents want to take advantage of all of the cool and fun things you can do on the Internet, they also want to ensure their children have safe experiences interacting with friends or exploring information.
+While parents want their families to take advantage of all of the amazing things that can been done and seen on the web, they also want to ensure their children have safe experiences interacting with friends or exploring information.
 Family Safety gives you tools for managing and monitoring what your children do on the web.
 You can control what sites they can see and manage their contacts for communicating with others.
 You can customize the settings according to the age of your child and your own guidelines and preferences.
 Activity reports tell you how you’re children have been using the computer and what websites they are visiting.
 You can view these reports or change Family Safety settings even when you’re away from home—so you stay connected and aware of your child’s activities anytime, anywhere.

-Foldershare
+FolderShare

 Windows Live FolderShare is a free service that you can use to access your files no matter what computer you use to store them.
 FolderShare uses peer-to-peer technologies to synchronize your files between your computers so you can access them anywhere.
-Simply create personal libraries so you can easily share files with other people.
 FolderShare even works with Live Photo Gallery to sync your photos across multiple PCs.
 You decide who can see your files or folders or change them.
 You can even change these privileges remotely--grant or limit access over the Internet when you’re away from all of your computers.

 Windows Online